When is The Right Time to Redesign Your Website?

 Call to Action

-- Include relevant call to actions
+- Include a relevant call to actions

 - Click to call features where visitors can simply click or tap your phone number to place a call.

 Content has the biggest impact on your search engine rank.
 The more quality content you add to your website and the more current you keep it current, the better your rank!

 - Add fresh content regularly

 - Write blog posts

 - Add news & press releases